There’s never been any doubt in your mind that nursing is for you — you love having the ability to make a difference in patients’ lives.

 How to Make Over 6 Figures as a Nurse — 7 Ways to Land a High-Paying Job

 Working in some states may make it easier to make six figures than in other states.

 The cost of living, demand for nurses, and location can all play a significant role in the amount of money you can expect to see from a nursing position in specific states.

-When deciding on whether to relocate to a higher paying state, it is vital to consider the following:
+When deciding on whether to relocate to a state with nursing jobs that pay six figures, it is vital to consider the following:

 Although you may make more money in that state, you may also be paying for a higher cost of living — so be sure to do your research before deciding that relocating is the best way to make over six figures as a nurse.

 #2: Work Overtime Hours

 Maybe you’re in love with the field you already work in as a nurse, but you’re still looking for ways to increase your salary — working overtime hours may be the best way to increase your income and stay in your field.

 Depending on the facility, nurses may even receive incentive pay or bonuses for picking up last-minute shifts or shifts when the facility is short-staffed.

 If you are a nurse making an average hourly rate of $37 an hour and overtime pay is 1.5 times your hourly rate, you could work three extra eight-hour shifts every two weeks to make over six figures as a nurse — and that’s if you don’t include any incentive pay.